 With an availability payment-based concession, the public agency retains the traffic risk by making payments directly to the private sector partner based on the availability of the facility rather than on the number of vehicles.
-Payments are contingent on achievement of pre-agreed performance standards; however, the private entity is exposed to long-term appropriations risk.
-Examples in the United States include the Interstate-595 express lanes in Florida and the Presidio Parkway in California.
+Payments are contingent on achievement of pre-agreed performance standards.
+However, the private entity is exposed to long-term appropriations risk.
+U.S. examples include the I-595 express lanes in Florida and the Presidio Parkway in California.

-^{3.} A shadow toll is called a pass-through toll in Texas and is used primarily for interagency agreements rather than for concession agreements.
+1 A shadow toll is called a "pass through toll" in Texas and used primarily for inter-agency agreements rather than concession agreements

-Types of Project Risks
+3 Types of Project Risks

-Il projects, whether undertaken by using conventional procurement methods or by using a P3 approach, have known risks, "known-unknown" risks, and unknown risks.
+All projects, whether undertaken using conventional procurement methods or using a P3 approach, have known risks, "known unknown" risks and unknown risks.
 Known risks are risks that have been identified.
-Identified risks need to be proactively managed throughout the project life cycle by (a) identifying who owns the management of those risks and (b) determining what the risk entails, its triggers, and the contingency plans that would prevent those risks from occurring or that would lessen the impact on the project should they occur.
-At times, the risks may simply be accepted by a project if the cost to avoid or mitigate the risk is more than the cost of the potential consequences.
+Identified risks need to be proactively managed throughout the project life cycle by identifying who owns the management of those risks and by what the risk entails, its triggers, and contingency plans that would prevent those risks from occurring or that would lessen the impact on the project should they occur.
+At times, the risks may simply be accepted by a project if the cost to avoid or mitigate the risk is more than cost of the potential consequences.

-Unidentified risks can be known-unknown or unknown.
-Known-unknown risks are those that are known, but it is unknown how they could affect the project.
+Unidentified risks can be "known unknown" or "unknown".
+Known unknown risks are those that are known, but it is unknown how they could affect the project.
 For example, the probability of some risks occurring, such as changes in material costs and even natural disasters, can be calculated based on historical information.
 Unknown risks are totally unknown and therefore not possible to prevent or manage.
-Examples are certain unprecedented events, such as terrorist attacks, civil unrest, or natural disasters uncommon to a region.
-A challenge during the risk-identification process is to reduce the presence of unknown risks during the project life cycle.
-Known-unknown and unknown risks cannot be managed proactively and thus most often are addressed by allocating an acceptable level of general contingency against the project as a whole, which is adequate to manage a reasonable level of unknown risk.
+Examples are certain unprecedented events such as terrorist attacks, civil unrest, or natural disasters uncommon to a region.
+A challenge during the risk identification process is to reduce the presence of unknown risks during the project life cycle.
+Known-unknown and unknown risks cannot be managed proactively and thus most often are addressed by allocating an acceptable level of general contingency against the project as a whole that is adequate to manage a reasonable level of unknown risk.

 Risk identification is an important component in the development of a P3 framework.
-The focus of P3s is on known risks that can be mitigated by allocation to one of the involved parties as well as by other methods, such as insurance and quality control.
-The most common risks of highway projects are listed in table 2.
-They are grouped by project phase and are detailed in the following sections.
+The focus of P3s is on known risks which can be mitigated by allocation to one of the involved parties as well as by other methods, such as insurance and quality control.
+The most common risks of highway projects have been listed in Table 3-1.
+They have been grouped by project phase and are detailed in the following sections.